electron/electron/docs/api/app.md

 **Note:** This will not affect `process.argv`.

+### `app.enableMixedSandbox()`

+Enables mixed sandbox mode on the app.

+This method can only be called before app is ready.

 ### `app.dock.bounce([type])` _macOS_

 * `type` String (optional) - Can be `critical` or `informational`.
 The default is